aleksandar-ristic-zz/Fun-Cookies-and-Games-Backend/README.md

 It is made with [Strapi](https://strapi.io/) an amazing open-source CMS

-Data is written in MySQL, which changed in production to PostgreSQL, because although MySQL is easeier to write and faster, PostgreSQL is more powerful, object-relational and specifically designed for large databases.
+Data is written in MySQL, which changed in production to PostgreSQL, because although MySQL is easier to write and faster, PostgreSQL is more powerful, object-relational and specifically designed for large databases.

 ## Deployment